 Mediation Advantages for Children

-Helping children cope with the break-up of the family unit is a core issue of the twenty-first century.
+Helping children cope with the break-up of the family unit is a core issue for the twenty-first century.
 Separation and divorce generally have a detrimental impact on children.
-This is exacerbated where children are exposed to domestic violence.
-It is also exacerbated in the face of heightened parental acrimony.
-The advantages of a child-focused Mediation process is, in such instances manifold.
-Given the serious emotional effects of divorce, the advantages for a child of participating in the mediation (whether directly or indirectly) can not be overlooked – even where the benefits may be minimal.
+This is sadly exacerbated in cases where there is heightened parental acrimony and/or domestic violence.
+Given the serious emotional effects of the breakdown of family relations and divorce on children, the advantages for a child of participating in their parents’ mediation (whether directly or indirectly) can not be overlooked.
+This, even where the benefits may on the surface only appear minimal.

 Why Do Children Need Help Coping